WasabiMushyPeas/E28-Turbo/README.md

 ### TPS Sensor

 The Bosh E34 TPS sensor is a good choice for this build.
+However I found a E32 735i TPS sensor in a junkyard so I will be using that.

 ![TPS Bosh E32](./part-pics/20241012-DSC00952.jpg)